kaBeech/tensort/README.md

 # Tensort [![Hackage](https://img.shields.io/hackage/v/tensort.svg)](https://hackage.haskell.org/package/tensort)

-Tensort is a tensor-based sorting algorithm that is tunable to adjust to the priorities of the task at hand.
+Tensort is a family of sorting algorithm that are tunable to adjust to the priorities of the task at hand.

 This project started as an exploration of what a sorting algorithm that prioritizes robustness would look like.
-As such it also describes and provides implementations of Robustsort, a group of Tensort variants designed to prioritize robustness in conditions defined in David H. Ackley's [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).
+As such it also describes and provides implementations of Robustsort, a group of Tensort variants designed for robustness in conditions defined in David H. Ackley's [Beyond Efficiency](https://www.cs.unm.edu/~ackley/be-201301131528.pdf).

-Simply put, Tensort takes an input list, transforms the list into a tensor field, then transforms the tensor field back into a sorted list.
+Simply put, Tensort takes an input list, transforms the list into a multi-dimensional tensor field, then transforms that tensor field back into a sorted list.
 These transformations provide opportunities to increase redundancy for improved robustness and can be leveraged to include any further processing we wish to do on the elements.

 Note: This project is still under construction.
 Everything works and performs excellently under Ackley's testing conditions.
 Still to add: documentation additions/revisions, convenience wrappers for the top-level functions, memes.
 There's likely a lot of room for improvement in the code as well.

 ## Table of Contents